 - We believe that the key is working together in partnership parents / pupil, school and outside agencies. - When required, we have access to support from specialist teachers and support staff regarding SEND-related needs e.g. speech, language & communication, autistic spectrum disorder, specific learning difficulties, hearing impairment, visual impairment, behaviour related needs. - Our school buys into the LA Educational Psychology Service and QEST (SEN Advisory Teachers) through an SLA, but we also work with other local authority services such as the Hearing Impairment (HI) and Visual & Physical Impairment Teams (ViPI) Services. - There are also times when we seek advice from other services if we believe a pupil needs a specialist referral.
-These services include the Speech & Language Therapy Service (SALT), Occupational Therapy (OT) and Healthy Young Minds Oldham (formerly CAMHS), as well as Oldham's Community Paediatric Service. - For some referrals we can refer ourselves directly, but for others, we may need to refer via a third party e.g. the school nurse or Early Help. - We then use the advice offered by these services to implement strategies and programmes to support each pupil's needs, agree targets, review progress and plan next steps.
+These services include the Speech & Language Therapy Service (SALT), Occupational Therapy (OT) and Healthy Young Minds Oldham (formerly CAMHS), as well as Oldham's Community Paediatric Service. - For some referrals we can refer ourselves directly, but for others, we may need to refer via a third party e.g. the school nurse or Early Help.

+- We then use the advice offered by these services to implement strategies and programmes to support each pupil's needs, agree targets, review progress and plan next steps.
 We also use some of these services to help train our staff. - Together with the parents and pupils (dependent on their age and ability) we review each pupil's progress.
-We agree what everyone will do to support the pupil's learning: setting clear targets for the pupil's achievement, agreeing how we will work together and what we will each do, agreeing a date to review how well the pupil is doing and whether we are making a difference, and what the next steps will be.
+We agree what everyone will do to support each pupil's learning: discussing the pupil's strengths, what works well and what does(n't) work for, so that challenging but achievable targets can be set.
+We discuss how we will work together and what we will each do, before setting a timeframe for us to meet again so we can review how well the pupil is doing, whether progress is being made and what their next steps will be.